Table of Contents

 There are several ways to invest in a child’s future, and we have handpicked some of the best children’s investments available today.

-- Savings Account: Parents can set up a regular savings account or an easy access savings account for their children.
+- Savings Account: Parents can set up a regular savings account or an easy-access savings account for their children.
 These savings accounts have their advantages and disadvantages.
-So as a parent, you have to seek financial advice when choosing the savings account that is right for you and your child.
+So, as a parent, it is advisable to seek financial advice when choosing the right savings account for you and your child.

 Junior investment account

-A Junior Investment Account, also known as a “JIA” or “Bare Trust”, is a type of fund and share account that is set up as a bare trust.
+A junior investment account, also known as a “Bare Trust”, is a type of fund and share account that is set up as a bare trust.
 Assets are held by a trustee (e.g. parents or grandparents) for the future benefit of a beneficiary (e.g. children or grandchildren).
 This child trust fund is in the child’s name, just like a JISA or Junior SIPP.
-However, a Junior Investment Account is different from a Junior ISA or a Junior SIPP.
+However, a junior investment account is different from a Junior ISA or a Junior SIPP.
 A junior investment account does not have a yearly maximum investment limit, and there is no automatic account transfer when the child turns 18.

 Unlike a JISA or Junior SIPP account, parents have access to the funds in the JIA before the child turns 18, as long as the money is used for the child’s benefit.
 The flexible access to funds makes Junior Investment Accounts an attractive option for parents looking to save up for their children’s school fees or sports activities.